Hunters in the Dark (True Detective): Critical reviews

 Darren Franich of Entertainment Weekly wrote, "This episode bent over backwards to juice this season's slow-paced plot towards a reckoning.
 At this point, I am mainly watching True Detective to root for Elisa Montgomery, the 2015 documentarian.
 'Have you ever sat back at any point over the last two decades', she asks Wayne, 'and thought about the sheer number of fatalities surrounding this case?'
 She sounds incredulous.
-She can't believe this crap, and neither can I." Amy Glynn of Paste gave the episode a 8.5 out of 10 and wrote, "This episode has a strong, continuous focus on close shots of lit cigarettes.
+She can't believe this crap, and neither can I." Amy Glynn of Paste gave the episode an 8.5 out of 10 and wrote, "This episode has a strong, continuous focus on close shots of lit cigarettes.
 Presumably, they're a visual metaphor for things that dwindle and diminish.
 Memories.
 Potential.
 Time."

 Keith Phipps of Vulture gave the episode a 3 star rating out of 5 and wrote, "But for the third season to prove as memorable as the first, it will have to find a balance in the home stretch.
 From the start, Pizzolatto's been interested in exploring questions deeper than 'Whodunnit?', but at the moment that's the engine driving the show."
 Tony Sokol of Den of Geek gave the episode a perfect 5 star rating out of 5 and wrote, "True Detective episodes don't end on mere cliffhangers and reveals.
 They end on moments of excruciating anticipation, like the tripping of a claymore, or a door opening on a pink room in a mansion that’s defended like a castle.
 Without giving too much away, the head of security is a knight in something less than shining armor.
 'Hunters in the Dark' almost gives us a chance to catch our breath after an upward climb which feels like deep descent."
 Scott Tobias of The New York Times wrote, "It seems to be Nic Pizzolatto's instinct to make True Detective a big show, about simple crimes that open up into expansive indictments of the shadowy networks that make them possible."